radcamp/radcamp.github.io/AF-Biota/03_ipyrad_partII_CLI.md

 punc_MUFAL9635                1628
 ```

+`locus_coverage` indicates the number of loci that contain exactly a given
+number of samples, and `sum_coverage` is just the running total of these
+in ascending order.
+So here, if it weren't being filtered, locus coverage
+in the `1` column would indicate singletons (only one sample at this locus),
+and locus coverage in the `10` column indicates loci with full coverage
+(all samples have data at these loci).

+**Note:** It's important to notice that locus coverage below your
+`min_sample_locus` parameter setting will all naturally equal 0, since
+by definition these are being removed.

 ```
 ## The number of loci for which N taxa have data.
 ## ipyrad API location: [assembly].stats_dfs.s7_loci